Inflect logo

 Natural Disaster Risk

-Wolfsburg has a low overall natural disaster risk profile, with an INFORM Risk score of 2.6 as of September 2025.
-This stability makes it a secure location for deploying critical IT infrastructure.
+Wolfsburg has a low overall risk profile for natural disasters, with an INFORM Risk score of 2.6 out of 10 as of September 2025.
+This ensures a stable operating environment with minimal threat of disruption from natural events.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business